This post may contain paid links. See more info on my privacy page.

 Candied Bacon in the Oven

-- Preheat oven to 375 degrees F. Line a baking sheet pan with a silicone liner, parchment paper or foil.
-Lay the uncooked bacon sliced onto the pan.
-In a small bowl, combine the brown sugar, cracked black pepper, cayenne pepper, and crushed red pepper flakes.
-Stir to combine.½ cup brown sugar, ½ tsp. cracked black pepper, ¼ tsp. cayenne pepper, ½ Tbsp. crushed red pepper flakes
+- Preheat oven to 375°F. Line a baking sheet pan with a silicone liner, parchment paper or foil.
+Lay the uncooked bacon sliced onto the pan.½ cup brown sugar,½ teaspoon cracked black pepper,¼ teaspoon cayenne pepper,½ tablespoon crushed red pepper flakes

 - Sprinkle the sugar mixture over the bacon slices, fully coating all of the slices.
 Using your hands, gently pat the sugar down onto the slices of bacon.1 pound thick-cut bacon

 - Bake for 30-40 minutes or until brown and crispy.
 Remove from oven and let cool for 10 minutes.
-Check at 30 minutes and if it isn't as crisp as you'd like, put it back in for the full 40.Carefully transfer the bacon from the baking sheet pan to a cooling rack and let cool for another 10 minutes.
+Check at 30 minutes and if it isn't as crisp as you'd like, put it back in for the remaining 10 minutes.

 Air Fryer Candied Bacon